-As shown in Table 3-12, the consequences from accidents for the Hybrid Alternative would be much smaller than the No Action Alternative.
+As shown in Table 3-12, the consequences for the worst-case design basis accident for the Hybrid Alternative would be much smaller than the No-Action Alternative.
 That reduction would largely be the result of transferring Building 9212 operations to a modern UPF and reducing MAR in the 9215 Complex.
-As noted in footnote "e" of Table 3-12, the consequences of a large fire in the 9215 Complex for the Hybrid Alternative would be: 274 person-rem to the population; 0.327 rem to the MEI; and 0.97 rem to the noninvolved worker (see NuScale 2020).
+As noted in Section 3.3.1.1, Table 3-6, consequences associated with the smaller-scale UPF are dramatically lower than in 9212.
+Furthermore, as noted in footnote "f" of Table 3-12, the consequences of a large fire in the 9215 Complex for the Hybrid Alternative would be: 274 person-rem to the population; 0.327 rem to the MEI; and 0.97 rem to the noninvolved worker (see NuScale 2020).
 To put these consequences into perspective, the Y-12 SWEIS estimated the consequences of a large fire in the 9215 Complex as: 520 person-rem to the population; 0.59 rem to the MEI; and 16.3 rem to the noninvolved worker (see Table 5.14.1-1 of NNSA 2011).
-The MAR reductions in the 9215 Complex have resulted in an approximately 45-47 percentage reduction in offsite consequences for the worst-case designbasis accident in that facility.
+The MAR reductions in the 9215 Complex have resulted in an approximately 45-47 percentage reduction in offsite consequences for the worst-case design-basis accident in that facility.